CommodoreAlex/Prometheus/deploy-grafana.md

 ### **Guide 1: Getting Grafana Up and Running with Docker**

+Grafana is an open-source platform used for monitoring and observability.
+It allows you to visualize time-series data from various sources in customizable dashboards.
+Typically, Grafana is used with monitoring tools like Prometheus, InfluxDB, and others to provide real-time visualization of your infrastructure metrics, application logs, and other monitoring data.

+In this guide, we’ll walk through how to deploy Grafana using Docker, which is a quick and easy way to get Grafana up and running in isolated containers.

 #### **Step 1: Create a project directory**

 First, create a directory where you'll store your Docker configuration.